 |Puncture Resistance Sidewall||4|

-Maybe puncture resistance is much better than the competition?
-Nope, also not true.
+Maybe the puncture resistance is much better than the competition?
+Nope, also not right.
 The S-Works Turbo scores just 10 points in the puncture resistance test, which is less than the competition.
 Most of the other all-round tires like the Conti GP4000S II, Michelin Power Competition, and Schwalbe One score 11-12 points in this test.

 Puncture resistance of the sidewall is also average at best.
 It scores 4 points which is similar to most other high TPI tires with unprotected sidewalls.

-When you forget about all the claims of this being the fastest tire in the world, the Specialized S-Works Turbo isn't a bad tire and grip could very well be very good.
+When you forget about all the claims of this being the fastest tire in the world, the Specialized S-Works Turbo isn't a bad tire and grip could very well be superb.
 If you want truly fast Specialized tires, spend a bit more and grab a pair of Turbo Cottons.
 If you're looking for some more all-round tires, the Conti GP4000S II (read review), Michelin Power Competition (read review), and Schwalbe One (read review) will be faster.

 TEST VERDICT: Recommended